Selling to the council

 A full tender process would entail a complete background history of your company including finances, experience and any references.

-Thresholds (excluding VAT) for the different types of contract for local authorities
+Thresholds (including VAT) for the different types of contract for local authorities

 |Works||Supplies and services||Light regime services||Concessions|